Nickelodeon (Hungary)

 Nickelodeon is a Hungarian channel that is aimed at children.
-The channel launched in January, 2000, based on a block that the channel M-Sat launched in 1998.
-It broadcasts several Nickelodeon programs, Nickelodeon Hungary is served by the Pan-European Feed.
+The channel launched in January, 2000, based on a block that the channel M-Sat launched in 1998 version of the U.S. television channel of the same name. launched from Nickelodeon Hungary is served by the Nickelodeon CEE.

 History

 It was originally launched as a short block on August 1, 1998 on the youth entertainment channel M-Sat.
 On April 25, 1999 it had expanded to 12 hours, starting at 7AM.
 After M-Sat closed on October 5, 1999, the block was so successful that MTV Networks Europe decided to make a 12-hour channel out of the block.
 Nickelodeon Hungary started in January, 2000 in the place of formerly M-Sat.

-From May 2004 to September 2012 was based on Nickelodeon Russia.
+From May 2004 to September 2012 was based on Nickelodeon Europe.